ArmyAntSEC/GGGT/MMMT_eng_raw.md

 # About the game

 Granny’s Great-granny’s Tiara is a low-key nordic larp[^1] about Swedish[^2] femininity, traditionally female concerns and the relationships between mothers and daughters.
 It involves six generations of women from the same family, three living and three dead.
-The larp takes place in a Stockholm of 2012.
+The larp takes place in Stockholm in the year 2020.

 This larp makes use of the “ghost”[^3] meta technique in a very literal form.
 In contrast to many other LARPs, these ghosts have both personality and agendas.
 They will make use of any and all influence they have have on their descendents to achieve their goals.